How do you become a life model who gets naked for an art class?

 What led you to start exploring a career as a life model?

 I don’t think I ever really tried to have a career.
 Half-hearted attempts, at best.
 Instead, I tended to veer towards experiences.
-Newness – that’s what life modelling was for me, something I could’ve said no to but decided, on a whim, not to.
+Newness – that’s what life modelling was for me, something I could have said no to but decided, on a whim, not to.

 I was 20 when I got to try it, fresh off the plane from the US, and newly ensconced at Leeds Uni, for a year’s study abroad.
 I had a couple of life modelling experiences at the uni art society, and loved it immediately.
 The fear I had of exposing myself to criticism, of having my nudity available for scrutiny, was well and truly turned on its head.
 Not only was a I scrutinised, but the gaze was critical, and serious and purposeful.
 I felt so valid.